numtel/mysql-live-select/README.md

 This package is a "pure JS" implementation based on [`node-mysql`](https://github.com/felixge/node-mysql).
 Since v0.2.0, The native part (which was written in C++) has been dropped.

+This package has been tested with MySQL server 5.5.40 and 5.6.19.
+All MySQL server versions >= 5.1.15 are supported.

 ## Quick Start

 ```javascript